BotechStudio/fudge-docs/docs/CMS.md

 };
 ```

-to implement those operations we dont need to create any other connector.
-in order to create new operations, like get a single document from the db, we will have to create a new connector with the correspond logic inside.
+There is no need to create other connectors, merely to implement those operations.
+However, to create new operations, such as to receive a single document from the DB, you will have to create a new connector that contains the corresponding logic.

 ```javascript
 class ProductsConnector extends BaseConnector {